Skip to main content

 invalid-inheritance

-An error caused by incorrect inheritance in a class or type definition. e.g. a metaclass that is not a subclass of type.
+An error caused by incorrect inheritance in a class or type definition.
+This can pop up in quite a few cases:

 invalid-literal